Rouen A Table 3 Walid Medja Rouen Tourism 108

 Rouen à Table!
 2026

-Following the success of the first two editions, which attracted thousands of guests from all over the city, ‘Rouen à Table!’ is back with even more surprises and chefs who, this year, will draw inspiration from music, during the week of 7–11 October 2026.
+Following the success of the first two editions, which attracted thousands of guests from all over the city, ‘Rouen à Table!’ is back with even more surprises and chefs who, this year, will draw inspiration from music, during the week of 7 to 11 October 2026.

 From exceptional dinners, gourmet treasure hunts, giant cookery and pastry-making classes, mocktail workshops, four-handed dinners, a party, a grand breakfast and chef demonstrations, every moment showcases the culinary expertise of the city of Rouen, affirming its membership of the UNESCO Creative Cities Network in the field of gastronomy – the only French city recognised in this field.